-- 33. Investigations into the proliferation of plastic pollution plaguing the natural environment have revealed what the plastics industry has known for decades-the majority of products and packaging made from plastics is not, and never will be, recycled. - 34.
-On September 11, 2020, National Public Radio ("NPR") published an investigation illustrating the plastic industry's decades-long awareness that recycling would not keep plastic products or packaging out of landfills, incinerators, communities, or the natural environment.
-In a 1974 speech, one industry insider stated "there is serious doubt that [recycling plastic] can ever be made viable on an economic basis."
-Larry Thomas, former president of the Society of the Plastic Industry (known today as the Plastics Industry Association), told NPR that "if the public thinks that recycling is working, then they are not going to be as concerned about the environment."
-The NPR investigative report details the length and expense that the plastics industry went to deceive consumers that plastic was easily recyclable, despite knowledge that the cost of recycling would never be economical.
-Similarly, a Canadian Broadcasting Corporation news report describes that even the recycling logo was used as a marketing tool to improve the image of plastics after environmental backlash in the 1980s.
+1 president of the Society of the Plastic Industry (known today as the Plastics Industry Association), 2 told NPR that "if the public thinks that recycling is working, then they are not going to be as 3 concerned about the environment."35 The NPR investigative report details the length and expense 4 that the plastics industry went to deceive consumers that plastic was easily recyclable, despite 5 knowledge that the cost of recycling would never be economical.
+Similarly, a Canadian 6 Broadcasting Corporation news report describes that even the recycling logo was used as a 7 marketing tool to improve the image of plastics after environmental backlash in the 1980s.
+36 8 According to another industry insider, "[t]here was never an enthusiastic belief that recycling was 9 ultimately going to work in a significant way," yet the plastics industry spent millions on ads to 10 deceive the public as to the efficacy of recycling.
+37 11 The problems associated with single use plastics pollution in oceans and the